PavelescuVictor/QuakeTrack/README.md

 - Adding about page,
 - Scroll Top Button for the graph page,
 - Multiple layers for the map and globe,
+- Creating Vue component for showing that on the globe,

 ## Unresolved bugs: